Robbins v. Lower Merion School District: Reactions of legal experts and computer experts

 John Palfrey, Harvard Law School professor and Vice Dean, and co-director of the Berkman Center for Internet & Society cyberspace research center, said: "If the facts are as they appear to be in the claims by the student, it's shocking."
 David Kairys, a Temple University Law School professor who specializes in civil rights and constitutional law and is author of Philadelphia Freedom: Memoir of a Civil Rights Lawyer, described the school district's policy as "Orwellian".
 He said that it appeared to be a "very clear civil-rights violation", continuing: "It's pretty outrageous.
 It's sort of beyond belief that they wouldn't say, 'This is going too far.'"
 Susan Friewald, University of San Francisco Law School professor and expert in electronic privacy law, said: "they had to get consent to take photos ...
 [I]f the school districts are going to use [laptops] to spy on students, we should certainly be concerned."

 Witold "Vic" Walczak, the Legal Director of the Pennsylvania chapter of the American Civil Liberties Union (not a party in the lawsuit), commented:

-Joseph Daly, who retired in 2009 as Lower Merion Police Superintendent, when told about the pictures snapped from students' laptops, said: "That's illegal as hell."
+Joseph Daly, who retired in 2009 as Lower Merion Police Superintendent, when told about the pictures taken from students' laptops, said: "That's illegal as hell."

 Lillie Coney, associate director of the Electronic Privacy Information Center (a civil liberties public interest research center), said: "This definitely was not ... a rational thing for the school to be engaged in", and called it "an outrageous invasion of individual privacy".
 Ari Schwartz, Vice President and COO at the Center for Democracy and Technology (a civil liberties public interest organization), said: "What about the [potential] abuse of power from higher-ups, trying to find out more information about the head of the PTA [Parent-Teacher Association]?
 If you don't think about the privacy and security consequences of using this kind of technology, you run into problems."